 Yes and no. Obviously, there is going to be a big number of people that will not go to Disney World if masks are required in the theme parks.
 As we said in the beginning, it’s not everyone’s idea of a vacation dealing with covering your face in the extreme heat and trying to handle keeping them on your kids.

 For many, it might just be too much of a hassle to deal with.
 Disney knows that and has accounted for it.

 Right now they can’t afford to have the theme parks full anyway as they are limiting attendance in Disney World just like in Shanghai, Paris and the other Disney Parks.
 This automatically eliminates a big group of people from the equation, making it easier to stay within the attendance numbers.

 In the end, as long as they have enough guests to fill the parks to 30% capacity, that’s all they need.
 Having mask limits attendance and keeps them in line with the latest health recommendations.
 This is an easy decision for Disney, with not much downside.

-It’s hard to say and we hope that it doesn’t come to this.
 We hope that everyone is smart enough to listen to Disney and follow the rules.
 Even if you don’t agree with it, these are the guidelines Disney is putting into play and we should all abide by them out of common courtesy for our fellow park-goers at least.